mitranim/codex/readme.md

 #### `Traits.Examine([]string) error`

 Analyses the given group of sample words and merges their traits into the given traits object.
-This lets you create a traits object with custom `Traits.KnownSounds` and `Traits.KnownVowels` before analysing the source words.
+This is useful when you want to create a traits object with custom `Traits.KnownSounds` and `Traits.KnownVowels` before analysing the source words.

 ```golang
 traits := &Traits{KnownSounds: Set.New(nil, "ε", "λ", "η", "ν", "ι", "κ", "ά")}